aleshaleksey/fansys23/02-base-rules.md

 - **Sup = [MP / 6] rounded up**
   - So a character with 31 "SP dice" has a Nat = 6.

+___
 ### NAP and SAP, NAT and SAT: Attack of the three letter words II

-Attack Potentials and Attack Thresholds are used to determine the potence, or more accurately, the success rate of a character's offensive abilities.
+Attack Potentials and Attack Thresholds are used to determine the potencyPerhaps, or more accurately, the success rate of a character's offensive abilities.
 They are bonus added to all targeted attack rolls a character makes.
 NAP is used for natural attacks, SAP is used for supernatural attacks.

 **Natural Attack Potential** (NAP) is the bonus used for all of a character's "natural" attacks.
 - **NAP = [Base + Nat]**